Staff Directory

 • Dan is the digital content strategist for the Office of Public Affairs.
 He received his BA in international relations from Johns Hopkins University.
 Before coming to Columbia, he worked in digital content production and digital marketing for Major League Baseball, the Institute of International Education, and WebMD.
 He is a four-time Jeopardy! champion.

-• Claire Levenson is the director of executive communications in the Office of Public Affairs.
-She received her BA from Columbia University, Columbia College and her PhD in history from the University of Cambridge.
+• Claire Levenson is the executive director of executive communications in the Office of Public Affairs.
+She received her BA from Columbia University (Columbia College) and her PhD in history from the University of Cambridge.

 • Christopher Shea joined the Office of Public Affairs from Columbia World Projects.
 Before joining Columbia in 2018, Christopher was a Bosch Foundation Fellow based in Berlin.
 Prior to that, he worked for The New York Times in London and reported for the paper on academic findings and disputes, arts leaders in London and Berlin, and major cultural events across Europe.
 He has master's degrees from Columbia Journalism School and Humboldt University of Berlin, and a BA from the University of Chicago.